 Acting is physical and demanding in many ways, making vocal warmups an important practice for actors for a number of reasons.
 Whether in preparation for a demanding performance or an important audition, vocal warmups can often be the key to sounding and feeling better before stepping out onto the floor.

 Specific vocal warmups for actors help avoid injuries to the voice box and vocal cords during practice and performances while also stretching and activating muscles throughout the entire body for a more relaxed, natural performance.
 Vocal warmups can also give performers a wider vocal range as well as doubling as a mental warmup for better concentration and confidence.
-The following is a collection of the most necessary vocal warmups for actors, although it is not a fully definitive list.

 Diaphragm Breathing